JinHao-L/tembu-friends/README.md

 -   Posting capabilities
 -   Search feature
 -   Adding friends

-## Upcoming features

 -   Notifications
--   QR generator and QR scanner
+-   Custom QR generator and QR scanner
 -   Settings
     -   Notification settings
-    -   Help/Contact
+    -   FAQ
-    -   About Us
+    -   Contact Us
 -   Admin features
+    -   User list (Verify, ban or make users admin)
+    -   Posts' report handling

-## Existing bugs
+## App Demo

-1. Textstyle of picker is different from Text inputs (profile-edit)
-2. View for iOS differs from Android
-    - Popup not showing
-    - Some buttons not responsive
-    - Header back title covers text
+Hosted on Expo server. [(link)](https://expo.io/@tembufriends/TembuFriends)

+(*NUS email is required to use the app)

+(*Due to Apple limitation, expo-hosted apps are not accessible by iOS system.
+You can reach out to us to request for a workaround to test the app)

 ## Navigation flow